 - After chemotherapy, fertility may be short-lived.
 This means that even women whose periods start again after chemotherapy are at some risk of early menopause.

 Researchers are looking at ovarian suppression -- stopping ovarian function using medicine -- to help protect a woman's eggs during chemotherapy.
-But this is very controversial because large studies looking at ovarian suppression aren't completed and there is limited information available.
+But this is very controversial because there is limited information available.

 Some doctors are concerned that the medicines used to suppress ovarian function, called GnRH (gonadotropin-releasing hormone) agonists, may interfere with chemotherapy's ability to kill cancer cells when the cells are actively growing.
 GnRH agonists are hormones, and besides suppressing ovarian function, they may also stop or slow the growth of breast cancer cells.
 This would make the cancer cells less sensitive the chemotherapy.